LearningByExample/KotlinReactiveMS/README.md

 This is a fork of the [original java version](https://github.com/LearningByExample/reactive-ms-example).

 ## W.I.P.
-There is much code to be donde to match the original java implementation
+There is much code to be done to match the original java implementation

 ## Sample requests